All Episodes

 We look at results.

-We in the we and the we in the country class are merit-based.
+We in the country class are merit-based.

 We have always believed that you advance by accomplishing things.

-Effort's a wonderful thing, having great intentions is a wonderful thing, but if you end up destroying what you're trying to fix, why in the hell should you get an award for anything?
+But if you end up destroying what you're trying to fix, why in the hell should you get an award for anything?

 After billions of dollars of government loans and grants for the development of the electric car at Chevrolet, instead of a sleek coupe that was originally designed to be, it looks suspiciously similar to a Prius.